asamborski/cs558_s17_notes/README.md

 4. When you're done write a commit message and click `Propose new file`
 5. Drop a star for your favorite TA 😎

+### Preview files locally

+If you want to preview your notes locally you'll need to install [jekyll](https://jekyllrb.com/)

+Then just run:

+	jekyll serve